 The Commission and all Member States also have a joint procurement agreement for appointing an auction monitor to monitor and report on the auctions conducted on all platforms as set out in Article 25 of the Auctioning Regulation.

 Two procurement procedures were launched in 2012 and 2013 respectively, but the contract could not be awarded.
 More information can be found on the contracts and grants webpage.
 The Commission and the Member States are currently assessing their options.

 The joint procurement agreements between the Commission and the Member States lay down the rules under which they conduct the joint procurement procedures.
 The procedures are conducted in line with the rules in the Financial Regulation, the standard legal framework for procurement procedures carried out by the Commission.

-To ensure maximum transparency, equal treatment and allow for the broadest competition, draft tender documents can be found under the Documentation tab at the top of this page.
 For third parties, the Commission is the sole point of contact for information concerning the joint procurement procedures.
 All relevant information will be given in due time and in full respect of the principle of non-discriminatory access to information.
 See the Commission's information note on this matter.